Macquarie University Lighthouse Fellowships (MQLF)

 • Applicants for any Macquarie University internal grant scheme must not have any overdue reports for internal grants on which they are a current or past lead investigator.

-• Applicants must submit the MQRF Forms and all required attachments by 8 April 2024.
+• Applicants must submit the MQLF Forms and all required attachments by Monday 31 March 2025, 11:59pm (AEDT).

 • Incomplete applications will be deemed ineligible and not reviewed by the panel.